-- (1) The amounts shown in column (c) reflect the minimum payment level under the Company's LTIP, which is 20% of the maximum amount shown in column (e).
-The amount shown in column (e) is 200% of each target amount.
-The value or maturation of a performance incentive unit is determined by performance over a three-year period based on relative total shareholder return against a pre-determined peer group. - (2) The amounts shown in column (i) for awards granted on January 26, 2010 reflect the number of shares of time-based restricted stock awarded under the LTIP with full vesting on January 26, 2013. - (3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
-These options vest one-third on each of the first, second and third anniversaries of the grant date, commencing on January 26, 2011. - (4) With respect to the awards granted on January 26, 2011 under the provisions of the LTIP, the fair market value is defined as the closing market price on the grant date. - (5) The amounts included in column (l) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are described in Note 15 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
+(1) The amounts shown in column (c) reflect the minimum payment level under the Company's LTIP, which is 20% of the maximum amount shown in column (e).
+The amount shown in column (e) is 200% of each target amount shown in column (d).
+The value or maturation of a performance incentive unit is determined by performance over a three-year period based on relative total shareholder return against a pre-determined peer group.

+- (2) The amounts shown in column (i) for awards granted on February 25, 2015 reflect the number of shares of time-based restricted stock awarded under the LTIP with full vesting on February 25, 2018.
+The amount shown in column (i) for the award granted on November 30, 2015 reflects the number of shares of time-based restricted stock awarded under the LTIP to vest over a three and one-half year period with 25% of the award vesting on June 1, 2016 and on each anniversary thereafter until fully vested. - (3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
+These options vest one-third on each of the first, second and third anniversaries of the grant date, commencing on February 25, 2016. - (4) With respect to the awards granted on February 25, 2015 and November 30, 2015 under the provisions of the LTIP, the exercise price of the option is equal to the fair market value, which is defined as the last reported sale price on the grant date. - (5) The amounts included in column (1) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are described in Note 6 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015. - (6) All of the above grants to Ms. Loebl were forfeited as of September 18, 2015, the effective date of her resignation.
+All expenses associated with Ms. Loebl's awards have been reversed.